simonmichael/hledger/hledger-lib/doc/hledger_csv.5.m4.md

 or, you can specify the file with `--rules-file PATH`. hledger will create it if necessary, with some default rules which you'll need to adjust.
 At minimum, the rules file must specify the `date` and `amount` fields.
-For an example, see [How to read CSV files](how-to-read-csv-files.html).
+For an example, see [Cookbook: convert CSV files](csv-import.html).

 To learn about *exporting* CSV, see [CSV output](hledger.html#csv-output).